EstevahnAguilera/SpaceGame/README.md

 ### Game Summary
 Alien Invasion is a simple top-down arcade shooter inspired by the classic *Space Invaders*.
 You control a spaceship that slides left and right along the bottom of the screen.
 Your job is to shoot down waves of aliens before they reach you.
 If you destroy them all, the game starts a new wave and keeps going.
 It’s fast, fun, and we’re using it as a creative way to explore operating system concepts through gameplay.

+As of now, the game is work in progress.
+We hope to implement a fun user experience with sounds and dynamic gameplay that makes the game progressively challenging while implementing more operating systems concepts.

 ### Core Gameplay Loop
 - Move your ship using the arrow keys
 - Shoot bullets to take down aliens